Attn: News, Calendar and Features Editors

 Images available upon request.

 Deerfield, Mass.
-(March 12, 2018)---With the arrival of spring upon us, Historic Deerfield's regular season of operation is about to begin - with a full slate of programs and events at the museum to help enrich visitor experience into the summer season.
-The regular season at the museum kicks off on Saturday, April 14 with the annual Patriot's Day Revolutionary Muster.
+(March 4, 2019)---With the arrival of spring upon us, Historic Deerfield's regular season of operation is about to begin - with a full slate of programs and events at the museum to help enrich visitor experience into the summer season.
+The regular season at the museum kicks off on Saturday, April 13 with the annual Patriot's Day Revolutionary Muster.
 During this day-long event, visitors will be able to travel back in time and rediscover the history behind the Patriot's Day holiday and the "shot heard 'round the world."
-Revolutionary times will come to life through demonstrations of period crafts and activities, fife and drum music, and a muster.
+Revolutionary times will come to life through lively re-enactments including cannon-firing and musket drills, demonstrations of period crafts and activities, fife and drum music, and a muster.

-Historic Deerfield will offer school vacation week (April 16-22) activities that include daily open hearth cooking demonstrations and a daily program on the art of quilling, at the History Workshop, the museum's educational, interactive space.
+Historic Deerfield will offer school vacation week (April 15-21) activities that include daily open hearth cooking demonstrations and a daily program on the art of stenciling, at the History Workshop, the museum's educational, interactive space.

-Other highlights during spring and summer at the museum include a special panel discussion and book signing featuring new research on King Philip's War, a one-day forum, "Connoisseurship and Artful Deceptions: Understanding 18th-Century English Ceramics," the Dublin Seminar for New England Folklife, featuring "Religious Spaces: Our Vanishing Landmarks" a summer-long educational program on tea, a symposium on the vernacular architecture of New England from the late-17th century to the mid-19th century, and the free summer lecture series,"Reading Objects, Finding Histories."
+Other highlights during spring and summer at the museum include a a one-day forum, "Federal Cabinetmaking: Kneeland & Adams of Hartford," the Dublin Seminar for New England Folklife, featuring "Entertainments at Taverns and Long Rooms in New England, 1700-1900" a summer-long educational program on agriculture, a symposium on plaster and plastering in early New England, and the free summer lecture series,"Going Global."

 Unless otherwise noted, all programs are included with admission to the museum.

+Celebrate Patriot's Day at Historic Deerfield!
 Travel back in time and rediscover the history behind the Patriot's Day holiday and the "shot heard round the world."
-Revolutionary times will come to life through demonstrations of period crafts and activities, fife and drum music, and a muster.
+Revolutionary times will come to life through lively re-enactments including cannon-firing and musket drills, demonstrations of period crafts and activities, fife and drum music, and a muster.

 The Dublin Seminar for New England Folklife